1979 Ducati First Edition MHR - Good, Better, THE BEST! For Sale

 It is the popularity of later editions - ubiquity that makes First Edition Harry Potter books valuable.

-With over 400,000 follow up CB750s being made, it is this ubiquity that makes the Rare Sandcast an excellent acquisition.
+With over 400,000 follow up CB750s being made, it is this popularity that makes the Rare Sandcast an excellent investment.

 Before the MHR was produced, manufacturers didn't paint their motorcycles in the colours of race sponsors.
-The MHR launched a new motorcycle category called "factory race replica" motorcycles.
+The First Edition MHR launched a new motorcycle category called "factory race replica" motorcycles.

 - Exact same configuration as the prototype Milan show bike.